 New Uninsured Motorist Coverage

-According to the Georgia Department of Insurance, a law was passed in 2008 that now requires auto insurance carriers to offer a “New Uninsured Motorist Coverage” that provides more protection at a higher premium.
+According to the Georgia Department of Insurance, a law passed in 2008 requires auto insurance carriers to offer “New Uninsured Motorist Coverage” that provides more protection at a higher premium.

 Filing an Uninsured Motorist Claim

-If you are hit by an uninsured or underinsured motorist, don’t wait to take action.
-You will need to make a claim with your own insurance company.
-The time to make these claims is usually very limited, and sometimes you won’t have more than 30 days to get started.
+If an uninsured or underinsured motorist hits you, don’t wait to take action.
+You will need to file a claim with your own insurance company.
+The time to make these claims is usually very limited, and sometimes, you won’t have more than 30 days to get started.

-After you make a claim, expect your insurance company to investigate the facts.
+After you make a claim, expect your insurance company to investigate.
 They will look into the nature of your injuries, the medical treatment you receive, and more.
-Your insurer should approach your claim unfairly, but if you feel they are not acting in good faith, contact a car accident lawyer right away.
+Your insurer should approach your claim fairly, but if you feel they are not acting in good faith, contact a car accident lawyer right away.

 Can Standard Collision Coverage Cover the Accident?